 LTTE Debacle of May 2009 Transforms Situation

 The LTTE debacle of May 2009 has now transformed the situation.
 With the LTTE gone there is no way of whipping up emotions of a “Black July” saying tigers could launch savage attacks on the South or on the Sinhala people.
 So those who attempted to distort the implications of Black July have no way or need to do so anymore

 But then there is always May 2009.
-The government is trying to project that month as victory month over the LTTE .
+The Rajapaksa regime tried to project that month as victory month over the LTTE .
 But there were thousands of civilians who were killed, injured or disappeared in that month.
-So to a large number of Tamil people May 2009 is “Black May” like “Black” July 1983.
+So to a large number of Tamil people May 2009 is “Black May 2009 ” like “Black” July 1983.